cyberark/secretless-broker/docs/docs/reference/handlers/postgres.md

 - `sslmode`
   _Optional_

-  **WARNING: this option is currently not supported and the default is sslmode=require**

   This option determines if the connection between Secretless and your database will be protected by SSL.

   NOTE: As mentioned above, the default is `require` as opposed to `prefer`, forcing SSL unless you explicitly turn it off.

-  The Postgres documentation website provides detail on the [levels of protection](https://www.postgresql.org/docs/9.1/libpq-ssl.html#LIBPQ-SSL-PROTECTION) provided by different values for the sslmode parameter.
+  The PostgreSQL documentation website provides detail on the [levels of protection](https://www.postgresql.org/docs/9.1/libpq-ssl.html#LIBPQ-SSL-PROTECTION) provided by different values for the sslmode parameter.

   There are [six modes](https://www.postgresql.org/docs/9.1/libpq-connect.html#LIBPQ-CONNECT-SSLMODE):